costakevinn/ProbNN/README.md

-# 🚀 ProbNN — Probabilistic Neural Network for Heteroscedastic Regression
+# 🚀 ProbNN — Probabilistic Neural Network for Uncertainty-Aware Regression

-ProbNN is a probabilistic neural network framework designed for regression with explicit uncertainty quantification.
+ProbNN is a probabilistic neural network framework for regression with explicit uncertainty modeling.

-It models both predictive mean and heteroscedastic uncertainty within a fully differentiable architecture, combining statistical modeling, likelihood-based training, and gradient-driven optimization.
+It jointly learns:

+* Predictive mean
+* Heteroscedastic (input-dependent) uncertainty

+The framework is designed for regression tasks where predictive confidence matters as much as accuracy.

 Author: Kevin Mota da Costa
 Portfolio: [https://costakevinn.github.io](https://costakevinn.github.io)